audioxide/data/data/posts/20190925-reviews-the-beatles-abbey-road.md

   it.
 Exceptional without being seminal, the record is not a high watermark, but then it didn’t need to be.
 week: 209
+blurb: The last word of a band with nothing left to prove, and it sounds like it.
+Exceptional without being seminal, but with some truly classic songs.
 ---
 author: Gabriel
 review: >-